gLike for Lorentz invariance violation time-of-flight searches: A joint-likelihood framework and thesis case study on BL Lacertae

 Description

-This talk presents results and methods previously published in my PhD thesis.
-Because robust tests of Lorentz invariance violation (LIV) require the combination of multiple datasets to disentangle intrinsic source effects from propagation-induced lags, I report a joint LIV time-of-flight analysis of two BL Lacertae very-high-energy flares observed by imaging atmospheric Cherenkov telescopes: MAGIC (19–20 September 2020) and LST-1 (8–9 August 2021).
-For the 2020 MAGIC flare, an 88-second-binned light curve template, modeled as the sum of five asymmetric pulses and a constant background, was used to capture sub-structure relevant for time-of-flight tests.
-The 2021 LST-1 flare is well described by two Gaussian pulses and a constant baseline, reflecting the observed double-peak structure on 10–20 minute timescales; the light curve uses non-uniform time bins due to run sub-division.
-The study is implemented in the open-source maximum-likelihood framework gLike, which incorporates a dedicated unbinned LIV likelihood component and a hierarchical JointLkl combination.
+Robust tests of Lorentz invariance violation (LIV) require the combination of multiple datasets to disentangle intrinsic source effects from propagation-induced lags.
+In this talk, I present results and methods published in my PhD thesis, based on a joint LIV time-of-flight analysis of two BL Lacertae very-high-energy flares observed by imaging atmospheric Cherenkov telescopes: MAGIC (19–20 September 2020) and LST-1 (8–9 August 2021).
+For the 2020 MAGIC flare, an 88-second-binned light-curve template, modelled as the sum of five asymmetric pulses and a constant background, was used to capture sub-structure relevant to time-of-flight tests.
+The 2021 LST-1 flare is well described by two Gaussian pulses and a constant baseline, reflecting the observed double-peak structure on 10–20 minute timescales; non-uniform time bins are used in the light curve due to run subdivision.
+The study is implemented in the open-source maximum-likelihood framework gLike, which incorporates a dedicated unbinned LIV likelihood component and a hierarchical joint-likelihood combination.

 Documents de présentation